zephchang/voracious2/docs/planning.md

 To Dos:

-- get the UI working I think API route needs to update the DB
-- get websockets working
+- on user highlight keep scroll where it is.
+Maybe even keep highlight where it is potentially.

+- focus to user type

+- formatting for AI response

-- then go do minis
+- then go do minis ?? do I actualyl need to do this.
+I think it's the wrong UI paradigm.

+- I need streaming

+- I need to be able to change the window size by dragging

   -------- CHORES -----------